Initial data analysis of the national German transplantation registry with a focus on kidney transplantation: Background

 We focus on the kidney data from the TxReg.
 Kidney failure, also known as end-stage kidney disease (ESKD), is a severe condition describing a complete loss of kidney function.
 It develops from chronic kidney disease (CKD) as the terminal stage.
 Common causes for CKD and ESKD include hypertension, other cardiovascular diseases, glomerular diseases, diabetes mellitus, cystic kidney diseases, urinary tract diseases, and congenital birth defects \citep{Hashmi2023}.
 Diagnosis of ESKD is based on the glomerular filtration rate (GFR) \citep{Hashmi2023}.

-The global median prevalence of CKD is estimated at 9.5\% and increases with the income level of a country \citep{Bello2024}.
-In western Europe, it is estimated at 10.63\%.
 Long-term treatment options for ESKD include dialysis and kidney transplantation \citep{Bello2024}.
-For treated ESKD, the global median prevalence is estimated at 823 per million population (pmp) and in western Europe at 1,034 pmp \citep{Bello2024}.
 Compared to dialysis, kidney transplant recipients show a higher quality of life and a lower mortality rate.
 These benefits are especially pronounced when a transplantation is performed before starting dialysis \citep{Amaral2016}.
 The availability of kidney transplantation as a treatment, however, is greatly limited by the number of available organs.
 In Germany in 2023, 2,617 registrations to the waiting list for a kidney transplantation were made \citep{DSO2023}.
 In the same year, 2,122 kidney transplantations were performed.
 However, at the end of 2023, 10,454 patients were still on the waiting list \citep{DSO2023}.
 Before a kidney transplantation can be performed, compatibility between the donor and recipient needs to be assured to prevent graft rejection and other complications.
 To optimize treatment effects both on a individual and a population level, an allocation algorithm is used to find recipients for a donor organ.
-Data of TxReg allow e.g.~important insight into the consequences of such organ allocation rules for certain patient groups \citep{Kolbrink2024}.
+Data from the TxReg allow e.g.~important insight into the consequences of such organ allocation rules for certain patient groups \citep{Kolbrink2024}.

+When analyzing outcomes of kidney transplantation, there are different endpoints, which can be derived.
+When looking at graft failure, the following endpoints are common \citep{EBPG2002}: